-Cover the bottom of your slow cooker with coarsely chopped onion, celery and carrot -- a mixture known to professional chefs as mirepoix -- and stack the turkey wing halves on top of the aromatic vegetables.
+Cover the bottom of your slow cooker with coarsely chopped onion, celery and carrot — a mixture known to professional chefs as mirepoix — and stack the slow cooker turkey wings on top of the aromatic vegetables.

 Pour in 2 to 3 cups of turkey, chicken or vegetable broth, enough to make a pool 2 inches deep in the bottom of the slow cooker.
 Season the broth with black pepper, but no salt unless it's a low-sodium broth.
 Cover the pot and plug it in, then turn the cooker on.

-Simmer the wings on high for 2 to 3 hours, or on low for 5 to 6 hours, whichever suits your schedule best.
+Simmer the wings on high for two to three hours, or on low for five to six hours, whichever suits your schedule best.
 The wings should be very tender, with the flesh almost falling from the bones.
-Remove the wings from your crock pot carefully with tongs or a slotted spoon.
+Remove the wings from your Crock-Pot carefully with tongs or a slotted spoon.

-Serve the slow-cooked wings as they are, with gravy or your choice of other sauces.
+Serve the slow-cooker turkey wings as they are, or try smothered turkey wings with gravy.
 Alternatively, let the wings cool and become firm.
 Brush them with barbecue sauce or other glazes, and grill or broil them quickly for a bolder-tasting entree.

 Things You'll Need